AshishShimpi/Face_Recognition/README.md

 Step 1: Collection Of Data
 Collect Dataset For Training Of Model

-Step 2: Generate Encodings(i.e. pickeling it)   \n Which Consists of all face print data
+Step 2: Generate Encodings(i.e. pickeling it)
+Which Consists of all face print data

-Step 3: Face Recognition and marking attendance into Excel  \n
+Step 3: Face Recognition and marking attendance into Excel